 Many hair products can have alternative uses.
 Anything slippery, such as conditioner, can be used as shaving cream.
 If you use heat defence spray, you can make your own by adding a little bit of an unwanted hair product to an empty spray bottle and topping up with water.
-You can add a little coconut oil too – there are various recipes online that you can adapt.
+You can add a little coconut oil too.

 Most body lotions could be repurposed as a hand cream.
 I hardly use body lotions, in fact, I only use them for the sake of using them up!
 But I do use hand cream regularly.
 I haven’t actually tried this, but I imagine that body lotions would do the trick for moisturising my hands!

-If you’re anything like me, you’ll have a ton of make-up that you’ve bought over the years, and a lot of it you’ve hardly used!
+If you’re anything like me, you’ll have quite a bit of make-up that you’ve acquired over the years but it is now out of date.
 Here’s a creative idea – get arty!
 Use eyeshadows as watercolour paints, use lipsticks as pastels, and old make-up brushes as paintbrushes.
 Create some beautiful artwork out of your old make-up!
 If you don’t want to do this yourself, it could be a fun activity for a child.